henri/spb/README.md

 <br/>

 #### Tor Network Access
-The [Tor Project](https://www.torproject.org/) is powerful [tools](https://github.com/henri/spb/blob/main/README.md#warning-disclaimer) to arm yourself with in terms of protecting your privacy.
+The [Tor Project](https://www.torproject.org/) has many powerful [tools](https://github.com/henri/spb/blob/main/README.md#warning-disclaimer) to arm yourself in the fight for your privacy.

 By default SPB will launch an private browser session within a new isolated instance of Brave.
 Turning on Tor is possible from within the Brave session.